9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 1/Terms/Port numbers.md

 - **[[Port numbers]]** allow computers to split the network traffic and prioritize the operations they will perform with the data.
 Some common port numbers are: port 25, which is used for e-mail, port 443, which is used for secure internet communication, and port 20, for large file transfers.

+Remember that **[[port numbers]]** are used by network devices to determine what should be done with the information contained in each data packet once they reach their destination.